scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

-    With the option `method='LSODA'`, :func:`scipy.integrate.solve_ivp` uses the LSODA (Livermore Solver for Ordinary Differential equations with Automatic method switching for stiff and non-stiff problems), see the `ODEPACK Fortran library`_ for more details.
+    With the option `method='LSODA'`, :func:`scipy.integrate.solve_ivp` uses the LSODA (Livermore Solver for Ordinary Differential equations with Automatic method switching for stiff and non-stiff problems).
+See the `ODEPACK Fortran library`_ for more details.

 .. _`ODEPACK Fortran library` : https://people.sc.fsu.edu/~jburkardt/f77_src/odepack/odepack.html